City-of-Helsinki/pysakoinnin-sahk-asiointi-ui/README.md

 Running the script `./scripts/update-azure-vars.sh` will add Azure library variables for a given variable group by passing a .env file

-Command for uploading Azure vars
+Command for adding Azure vars

 `bash ./scripts/update-azure-vars.sh -g <GROUPID> -e <DOTENV FILE>`